Automorphic Spectra and the Conformal Bootstrap: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Leonardo Rastelli for useful discussions.
+We are indebted to Peter Sarnak for detailed comments on the first version of the article and illuminating discussions.
+We would also like to thank Leonardo Rastelli for useful discussions.
 DM gratefully acknowledges funding provided by Edward and Kiyomi Baird as well as the grant DE-SC0009988 from the U.S. Department of Energy.
 SP acknowledges a debt of gratitude for the funding provided by Tomislav and Vesna Kundic as well as the support from the grant DE-SC0009988 from the U.S. Department of Energy.
 PK acknowledges the support by DOE grant DE-SC0009988 and the Adler Family Fund at the Institute for Advanced Study.
 Some computations in this work have been run on the Helios cluster at the Institute for Advanced Study.